zakaria421/ContainerCraft/README.md

-# Inception
+# ContainerCraft

-**Inception** is a containerized system architecture built using **Docker** and **Docker Compose**.
+**ContainerCraft** is a containerized system architecture built using **Docker** and **Docker Compose**.
 It follows a multi-container approach to deploy a secure and modularized environment while adhering to best DevOps practices.

 ---